Skip To Main Content

 You may have experienced it at the ballpark and your favorite fast food joint.
 You may even encounter it at your corner bakery or neighborhood bookstore: that digital screen asking whether you’d like to leave a 10, 20, or even 30% tip.

 Welcome to tipflation, where the old rules of tipping are not what you remember.
-While the average American tip hovered around 15% for decades, the rate has climbed over the last 15 years, with Americans now tipping around 19% on average.
+While the average American tip hovered around 15% link opens in a new window for decades, the rate has climbed over the last 15 years, with Americans now tipping around 19% link opens in a new window on average.

 If the tip screen that appears when you pay for your drip coffee or footlong sub causes confusion, frustration, and even pangs of guilt or shame, you’re not alone.
-A 2023 survey by Bankrate found that two-thirds of Americans now hold a negative view of tipping, and one in three Americans think tipping culture is out of control.
+A 2023 survey by Bankrate link opens in a new window found that two-thirds of Americans now hold a negative view of tipping, and one in three Americans think tipping culture is out of control.

 But we have good news.
 While the rules have changed a bit, we have a few clear tips you can follow to reduce those stress levels and ensure you’re tipping appropriately while protecting your own wallet.